Are Test Levels Still Relevant in Agile Software Development? | David Tzemach

-In traditional software development environments, test levels like unit, integration, system, end-to-end and UAT tests are commonly used to ensure that there is no repetition between the different phases of the development life cycle.
+In traditional software development environments, test levels like unit, integration, system, end-to-end and UAT tests are commonly used to ensure no repetition between the different phases of the development life cycle.

 Incorporated unit tests in DoD